 What types of vultures can you find in the United States?

-Lucky for you, no matter where you live in the United States, you should be to find vultures nearby!
+Lucky for you, no matter where you live in the United States, you should be able to find vultures nearby!

 These birds are not considered attractive or “pretty” to most people.
 Regardless, vultures are incredibly important to the environment because they eat dead animals that most other predators can’t stomach.
 Eliminating the rotting meat helps stop the spread of tuberculosis, rabies, and more!